Skip to content

 Is It Hard to Get Into United Tribes Technical College?
 Acceptance Rate & Requirements

 Based in Bismarck, North Dakota, United Tribes Technical College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 28%.
+The graduation rate is roughly 28%.

 Can I Afford It?